Alpes-de-Haute-Provence, France: What to pack, what to wear, and when to go [2023]

 Our fave is this one

-A plug adapter that supports outlet types C and E. It's important that you choose the necessary type.
-A lot of adapters available are just plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and E. Take care to get the right kind.
+Most adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most areas.

 Luggage scale to avoid fees